-Arrival: Sign-in, put lunch & snack in fridge, free play
+Arrival: Sign-in, eat lunch, free play

-Morning Meeting: cover day’s events and check in with each other.
+Daily Meeting: cover day’s events and check in with each other.
 This will also provide time for the teacher to cover various rules so that children are aware of what is expected and understand the consequences of disruptive actions.

 Workshop: Guest teacher or fieldtrip

 - Taiya Inlet Watershed Council: Water sampling, drain observations, etc.